 Of course, there are several methods possible for integrating your systems.
 Many companies choose to rely on third-party system integrators that develop an additional system, enabling integration between call center software and a CRM system.

 However, having an additional system is not an ideal solution as it requires additional costs, time and resources.
 And as we all know, the more systems, the higher the risk of errors.
 There is a better way, though, to integrate your platforms without having to develop a third system.
-In fact, the best way to integrate your systems is by using API integration.
+In fact, the best way to integrate your systems is by using API integration which is a way for two services to exchange data seamlessly – in this case a contact center solution and a CRM.

 Improve CX by using an integrated CRM system

 By relying on API integration, you’ll discover new opportunities you never thought were possible.
-Amongst other things, you’ll be able to integrate your call center software with your Facebook or Google applications, and thus provide a unified customer service on multiple channels (If you’re wondering why your software should be integrated with your social media channels, make sure to check out our previous article on social customer service).
+Amongst other things, you’ll be able to integrate your call center software with your Facebook or Google applications, and thus provide a unified customer service on multiple channels.

 In addition, as we all know, automation has taken the call center industry by storm.
 Considering IT security risks and the increasing number of cybercrimes, it’s essential for call centers to be able to easily transfer their data via a classified channel, preferably automatically without any human interface.
 And with GDPR already in force, it is also essential to ensure that data transfers are 100% secure and safe.
 Luckily, API integration makes it all possible!